HDLMake/hdl-make/docs/index.rst

 Linux deployment
 ----------------

-``hdlmake`` is a Python application and, in order to allow an agile development and customization, is not distributed as a packaged executable file, but as a set of Python source files.
-In this way, there is no need to build hdlmake, as the Python code gets interpreted on the fly.
+``hdlmake`` is a Python application and is distributed as an easy to build and deploy source code Python package.
 In order to run ``hdlmake`` as a shell command, the next process has to be followed.

 As a prerequisite, you must have the following programs installed in your host machine: